liushang17/AEnet/README.md

 ### ASP cluster Determination
 The next step aims to identify ASP clusters.
 The ASPs within each cluster are associated with similar phenotypes, corresponding to a specific gene set.

-Inputs.
-The AEN network of the anchor ASPs from the above steps.
+Inputs: The AEN network of the anchor ASPs from the above steps.

 Step1: The transformation of AEN.
 To begin, the graph is transformed into a matrix where gene features are represented as rows, ASPs as columns, and the correlation direction (with 1 indicating a positive correlation and -1 indicating a negative correlation) as the matrix elements.